 Over the last few years, the variety and standard of vegetarian restaurants in Athens has surged.
 Fantastic veggie-centered eateries continue to pop up in different corners of the city, offering endless food options for meat-free diners.

-The rise of vegetarian food in the Greek capital led me to create veggie-inclusive alternatives for my Athens food tours.
+The rise of vegetarian food in the Greek capital led me to create veggie-inclusive alternatives for my foodie excursions in Athens.
 This allowed me to open up plant-based visitors to traditional Greek cuisine, which, as you may know, isn’t typically considered overly vegetarian or vegan-friendly!

 In this article, I’ll give you a rundown of my favorite vegetarian restaurants in Athens that you have to try!